 This is not an exhaustive list of the factors that may affect any of the Company's forward-looking information and statements.
 Investors and others should carefully consider these and other factors and not place undue reliance on the forward-looking information and statements.
-Further information regarding these and other factors is included in the Company's public filings with provincial securities regulatory authorities including, without limitation, the sections entitled "Risks and Risk Management" and "Risks Associated with Financial Instruments" in this document and in the Company's Management's Discussion and Analysis for the 52 week period ended December 29, 2012.
+Further information regarding these and other factors is included in the Company's public filings with provincial securities regulatory authorities including, without limitation, the sections entitled "Risks and Risk Management" and "Risks Associated with Financial Instruments" in this document and in the Company's Management's Discussion and Analysis for the 52 week period ended December 29, 2012 and for the 12 week period ended March 23, 2013.
 The forward-looking information and statements contained in this discussion of the consolidated financial condition and results of operations of the Company represent the Company's views only as of the date hereof.
-Forward-looking information and statements contained in this document about prospective results of operations, financial position or cash flows that are based upon assumptions about future economic conditions and courses of action are presented for the purpose of assisting the Company's shareholders in understanding management's current views regarding those future outcomes and may not be appropriate for other purposes.
 While the Company anticipates that subsequent events and developments may cause the Company's views to change, the Company does not undertake to update any forward-looking information and statements, except to the extent required by applicable securities laws.